Shrek38/Stochastic-Interest-Rate-Modelling-and-Prediction/README.md

 > *Given only today's 3-Month rate, can we reconstruct what the entire yield curve looks like?*

-The answer, it turns out, is yes — with the right model and calibration strategy.
+The answer turns out to be yes, with the right model and calibration strategy.

 ---